talkvegantome/talkvegan-hugo/content/english/splash.md

 # Welcome to TalkVeganToMe

-TalkVeganToMe is an intersectional, compassionate, collaborative project intended to provide vegans old and new alike a central resource for commonly required information about veganism.
+TalkVeganToMe is a pro-intersectional, compassionate, collaborative project intended to provide vegans old and new alike a central resource for commonly required information about veganism.

 This app is intended to act as a repository of quick access information for vegans to handle everyday situations.